NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

    ..

+   Updating your Conda package manager should not have any effect on your existing Conda environments.

    .. note::
       If you have a *really* old version of conda it might be easier to delete it and then reinstall it.
 But before doing this you have to check your env-list with :bash:`conda env list` to see if there are any environments you created and want to save.